 Everyone knows someone with an out-of-control ego.
 They may talk about themselves incessantly, seek compliments nonstop, and basically behave as if the Earth orbits around them instead of around the Sun.

-However, a person can be egocentric without being a narcissist.
+can be egocentric without being a narcissist.
 Someone who is just egocentric is able to see other people's points of views, but a narcissist becomes " annoyed or even enraged when others fail to see things their way. "

 While most people can have an inflated ego at one time or another, a non-egocentric person usually reflects on their behavior and understands how it may have negatively affected others.
 The same can't necessarily be said for malignant narcissists.